WahabDev12/set-notation-app/README.md

 # set-notation-app
-This app solves all your set problems in a minute.Just insert the values of each set and have the program work out the solution for you.
+This app solves all your set problems in a minute.
+Just insert the values of each set and have the program work out the solution for you.
 App only solves Union, Intersect and Subset
+Made with Html,CSS,Bootstrap and JavaScript
-Any feedback is most welcomed
+Any feedback is most welcomed..